kgruiz/ContextBridge/README.md

   * `Auto-open ChatGPT tab`: If a ChatGPT tab isn't found, create one.
   * `Auto-submit after inject`: Automatically press "Send" in ChatGPT after context is added.
   * `Enable page summarization`: Activates the summary feature.
   * `OpenAI API Key`: Your personal key for the summarization feature.
+Stored securely in your local Chrome profile storage.
+Be mindful of your computer and Chrome profile security.
   * `Attempt to strip ads/scripts`: Use Readability.js to clean content.
   * `Persist context history`: Save history across browser sessions.
   * `Max history items`: Control the size of the stored history.